sassquad/polymer-picker-6502/README.md

 Special mention to colinhoard, fizzgog and Richard Toohey for your comments on the game.

 Thanks for reading.
+The game is almost due for formal release.
+Do play it, and hopefully there are no remaining bugs, or the dreaded appearance of the 'No room' error.

-The game is due for release in November 2022.
-In the meantime, I hope you enjoy what you find.
-All feedback is welcome.
+I hope you enjoy what you find.
+All feedback is welcome!